chuckcscccl/chuckcscccl.github.io/rustlr_project/bumpast.md

 `bumpalo = "3"` does need to be added to the crate's dependencies.
 The easiest way to enable bumpalo is through enhancements to the [Lexsource][lexsource] structure.
-The following code fragment demonstrates how to envoke a parser generated from an `auto-bump` grammar, [bautocalc.grammar](https://cs.hofstra.edu/~cscccl/rustlr_project/bumpcalc/bautocalc.grammar),
+The following code fragment demonstrates how to invoke a parser generated from an `auto-bump` grammar, [bautocalc.grammar](https://cs.hofstra.edu/~cscccl/rustlr_project/bumpcalc/bautocalc.grammar),
 ```
    let srcfile = "test1.txt"; // srcfile names file to parse